OMNIALowCode/omnia3-v2-migration/README.md

 In V2, an agent can be related to a user.
 When mapping an Agent, you can access to the *UserEmail* and *UserContactEmail* attributes and map them to an attribute in the target.

+## Mapping non-base attributes

+When mapping custom attributes from V2, the Source Type should be "Text" even when the Target Type is Decimal or Int for example.

 # License
 OMNIA 3 Samples are available under the MIT license.